 Do you have some old, ugly tile floors that you’d love to replace if you had the money?
-Try painting your tile first.
+Did you know that you can paint tile floors?
 If you don’t like the results you can still rip them out.
 But I think you’re going to love it.

 Tile can be really labor intensive to remove and therefore, really expensive.
 If you’ve ever had tile ripped out of your house it can be really loud, messy and it takes forever.